openforis/sepal-doc/docs/source/workflows/drivers.rst

 For later years (after 2018), the sensor coverage is good so you can safely select all images of a single year.

-For earlier eras, e.g. 2015 use the advance option to add images from prior years on a targeted season (in this case the full year).
+For earlier eras, e.g. 2015 use the advanced option to add images from prior years from a targeted season (in this case the full year).
 This will help to fill the gaps in cloudy areas.

 .. thumbnail:: ../_images/workflows/drivers/season_selection.png
     :title: Select images from 3 year prior on the targeted season (full year) to improve the quality of the mosaic.